Caramel Sauce

 This rich and buttery caramel can take any dessert from good to amazing.
 Whether you’re spooning it over a scoop of vanilla ice cream, drizzling it on a slice of warm apple pie, or using it as a dip for fresh apple slices, our recipe requires minimal effort but has big flavor.

 We love to use it on desserts like our caramel apple dump cake or cinnamon apple bread pudding.
-It also makes the best topping for fall favorites like an apple crumble.
+It also makes the best topping for fall favorites like an apple crumble or a pecan pie cheesecake.

 What is caramel sauce?